discolabs/disco_app/README.md

 - Force SSL in production;
 - Use Sidekiq as the `ActiveJob` queue adapter in production;
-- Set the default host in the router to allow absolute URL reversal.
+- Set the default host in the router to allow absolute URL reversal;
+- Turn off prepared statements for Postgres databases.

 Finally, the following environment changes are made: